eddiedellz/sms_notification/README.md

 Add the below [sms_notification] to your config file.

     [sms_notification]
-    ACCSID = XXXXX #Replace with Account SID from Twilio account AUTHTOKEN = XXXXX #Replace with Auth Token from Twilio account PHONETO = +13479999999 #Replace with phone number you want the notifications sent to PHONEFROM = +13479999999 #Replace with phone number from Twilio account
+    accsid = XXXXX #Replace with Account SID from Twilio account authtoken = XXXXX #Replace with Auth Token from Twilio account phoneto = +13479999999 #Replace with phone number you want the notifications sent to phonefrom = +13479999999 #Replace with phone number from Twilio account

 Replace XXXXX with your Twilio Account SID, Auth token, Twilio phone number.
 Change YOURPHONE=+13479999999 to your phone number area code first. for example if your phone number is 1-347-999-999 YOURPHONE=+13479999999.
 If you are useing the trial account the phone number you send the sms to must be the verified phone number in your Twilio account.